Installed bamboo rolled fence in a

 You can also use round whole bamboo poles as the stringers

-instead of cedar stringers, but make sure you pre drill the holes before
+instead of cedar stringers, but make sure you pre-drill the holes before you

 secure them to the posts.

-We recommend whenever possible use the cedar wood post,
+We recommend whenever possible to use the cedar wood posts,

 stringers or whatever wood materials you may use besides bamboos, reeds or